cubesys-GmbH/ros_v2x_apps/README.md

 The *denm_node*, shown in figure 2, is responsible for transmitting and receiving DENMs over *cube-its*.
 The *denm_node* subscribes to topics to get position updates */its/position_vector* and received DENMs */its/denm_received* and uses a service call */its/den_request* to request the transmission of DENMs.
 Additionally, it periodically generates and transmits DENMs based on the current position.

+Subscriptions and Services

+    Subscriptions:
+        /its/position_vector: The denm_node subscribes to this topic to receive regular updates about the current position.
+This could be from a GPS module or another positioning system.
+By knowing its current location, the node can make informed decisions about when and where to send notifications.
+        /its/denm_received: This subscription allows the denm_node to receive incoming DENMs from other nodes.
+By processing these messages, the node can react to various environmental events and updates shared by other nodes in the network.

 ## Build and run project

 Navigate to the root of the workspace, dev_ws: